waynegramlich/bom_manager/README.md

   project part name in a project must match at least one search name in one of the collections.

-With these new concepts the over all BOM manager process is:
+With these new concepts the over all BOM manager algorithm is:

 1. Each order specifies one or more projects.

+2. All projects are scanned to generates a list named posed parts.

-2. Each project generates a list named project parts.
+3. The posed parts list generates a list named project parts.

-3. BOM manager searches all of the selected collections to find searches that match project part names.
+4. BOM manager searches all of the selected collections to find searches that match each project part.

-4. Each search generates a list available manufacturer parts.
-(As before)
+5. Each search generates a list available manufacturer parts.

-5. Manufacturer part names are converted into a list vendor parts.
-(As before)
+6. Manufacturer part names are converted into a list vendor parts.

-6. Vendor parts are winnowed down to vendor orders.
-(As before)
+7. Vendor parts are winnowed down to vendor orders.

 With these new concepts, the BOM manager algorithm is summarized as:

-        Order => Projects => Project Parts =>
+        Order => Projects => Posed Parts => Project Parts =>
             Collections => Tables => Searches =>
                 Manufacturer Parts => Vendor Parts => Vendor Orders

+That wraps up the overall BOM manager conceptual algorithm.

+The BOM manager should be viewed as just one step of an overall workflow that goes from idea to an assembled project that is ready to use.
+For large projects, a team of people is responsible for performing the overall workflow.
+For smaller projects, one person usually gets to do most of the workflow steps.

-There are a number of different roles involved with BOM Manager:
+There are a distinct roles that can given to different people:

-* Order Agent: This person actually runs BOM manager to get a particular set of vendor orders out the door.

-* Project Designer: This person interacts with the CAD system to design a project.
+* Project Designer Role: This person interacts with the CAD system to design a project.
   This person is responsible for ensuring that project part names match up with search names.

-* Search Librarian: This person is responsible for constructing the searches associated with each collection.
-This person basically needs to ensure that each project part has an associated search with at least one collection.
+* Librarian Role: This person is responsible for constructing the collection searches.
+  This person basically needs to ensure that each project part has an associated search associated with at least one collection.
 This person is responsible for coming up with naming conventions.

+* Order Management Role: This person is responsible for running BOM manager, submitting orders to vendors, etc.

-In addition, there are some BOM manager integration roles that:
+In addition, there are some BOM manager plug-in integration roles:

 * Collection Integrator: This person is responsible for constructing the collection information and developing the collection software plug-in for BOM manager.